-Some advice for writing a proposal to a gallery, this was written for a friend who asked for advice.
+Some advice for writing a proposal to a gallery, this was written for a friend who asked for help.

 Write in your own voice- it is unique.